-The 90-degree herringbone paver pattern is identical to the 45-degree herringbone paver pattern except for the fact that it consists of paver pairs that are laid at a 90-degree offset angle.
-Like the 45-degree herringbone paver pattern, the 90-degree herringbone paver pattern is an intricate-looking design that is very easy to appreciate.
+The 90-degree herringbone is identical to the 45-degree except for the fact that it consists of paver pairs that are laid at a 90-degree offset angle.
+Like the 45-degree herringbone pattern, the 90-degree one is an intricate-looking design that is very easy to appreciate.

 Let Titan Pavers Help You Choose the Best Paver Pattern for Your Next Project